Skip to Content

 Looking at downtown Manhattan.
 Pic Photo by Florian Wehde on Unsplash

-I got one of my team to spend all the hours researching great value New York hotels, so you don’t have to.
-Then I went through them all with a fine tooth comb to cull them even further and ensure they all have an 8+ out of 10 rating on Booking.com.
+I got one of my team to spend so many hours researching great value New York hotels, so you don’t have to.
+Then I went through them all with a fine tooth comb to cull them even further and ensure they all have an 8+ out of 10 rating.

 I hope you find this list of affordable New York hotels useful.
 I have added links to them all, so you can click through to check out the price for your own dates.

-I chose a random date in May (which is not the cheapest time of year to come here) to whittle them down to under $300 a night.
+I chose a random date in May and October (which is not the cheapest time of year to come here) to whittle them down to around $300 a night.
 Depending on when you travel, you can find some of these rooms under $200.
+Also use sites like Booking.com to check for last minute rates too, if you’re not fussed on where you stay.

-Note: rooms are cheaper in winter (except for Christmas/New Year) and will go up in summer.
+Note: rooms are cheaper in winter (except for pre Christmas/New Year) and will go up in summer.
+Weekends are often cheaper than week days too, so if you’re flexible that’s your best chance of a good price.

 Read my post on how to have a gorgeous Christmas in New York >